Q: What is Amazon SageMaker?

 Amazon SageMaker Pipelines helps you create fully automated ML workflows from data preparation through model deployment so you can scale to thousands of ML models in production.
-SageMaker Pipelines comes with a Python SDK which connects to SageMaker Studio so you can take advantage of a visual interface to build each step of the workflow.
+SageMaker Pipelines comes with a Python SDK that connects to SageMaker Studio so you can take advantage of a visual interface to build each step of the workflow.
 Then using a single API, you can connect each step to create an end-to-end workflow.
 SageMaker Pipelines takes care of managing data between steps, packaging the code recipes, and orchestrating their execution, reducing months of coding to a few hours.
 Every time a workflow executes, a complete record of the data processed and actions taken is kept so data scientists and ML developers can quickly debug problems.

-Q. How do I view all my trained models to choose the best model to move to production?
+Q: How do I view all my trained models to choose the best model to move to production?

 Amazon SageMaker Pipelines provides a central repository of trained models called a model registry.
-You can discover models and access the model registry visually through SageMaker Studio or programmatically through the Python SDK making it easy to choose your desired model to deploy into production.
+You can discover models and access the model registry visually through SageMaker Studio or programmatically through the Python SDK, making it easy to choose your desired model to deploy into production.

-Q. What components of Amazon SageMaker can be added to Amazon SageMaker Pipelines?
+Q: What components of Amazon SageMaker can be added to Amazon SageMaker Pipelines?

-The components available through Amazon SageMaker Studio including SageMaker Clarify, SageMaker Data Wrangler, SageMaker Feature Store, SageMaker Experiments, SageMaker Debugger, and SageMaker Model Monitor can be added to SageMaker Pipelines.
+The components available through Amazon SageMaker Studio, including SageMaker Clarify, SageMaker Data Wrangler, SageMaker Feature Store, SageMaker Experiments, SageMaker Debugger, and SageMaker Model Monitor, can be added to SageMaker Pipelines.

-Q. How do I track my model components across the entire ML workflow?
+Q: How do I track my model components across the entire ML workflow?

-Amazon SageMaker Pipelines automatically keeps track of all model constituents and keeps an audit trail of all changes thereby eliminating manual tracking, and can help you achieve compliance goals.
+Amazon SageMaker Pipelines automatically keeps track of all model constituents and keeps an audit trail of all changes, thereby eliminating manual tracking, and can help you achieve compliance goals.
 You can track data, code, trained models, and more with SageMaker Pipelines.

-Q. How does the pricing for Amazon SageMaker Pipelines work?
+Q: How does the pricing for Amazon SageMaker Pipelines work?

 There is no additional charge for Amazon SageMaker Pipelines.
-You only pay for the underlying compute or any separate AWS services you use within SageMaker Pipelines.
+You pay only for the underlying compute or any separate AWS services you use within SageMaker Pipelines.

-Q. Can I use Kubeflow with Amazon SageMaker?
+Q: Can I use Kubeflow with Amazon SageMaker?

 Yes.
-Amazon SageMaker Components for Kubeflow Pipelines, are open-source plugins that allow you to use Kubeflow Pipelines to define your ML workflows and use SageMaker for the data labeling, training, and inference steps.
-Kubeflow Pipelines is an add-on to Kubeflow that let you build and deploy portable and scalable end-to-end ML pipelines.
+Amazon SageMaker Components for Kubeflow Pipelines are open-source plugins that allow you to use Kubeflow Pipelines to define your ML workflows and use SageMaker for the data labeling, training, and inference steps.
+Kubeflow Pipelines is an add-on to Kubeflow that lets you build and deploy portable and scalable end-to-end ML pipelines.
 However, when using Kubeflow Pipelines, ML ops teams need to manage a Kubernetes cluster with CPU and GPU instances and keep its utilization high at all times to reduce operational costs.
 Maximizing the utilization of a cluster across data science teams is challenging and adds additional operational overhead to the ML ops teams.
-As an alternative to an ML optimized Kubernetes cluster, with Amazon SageMaker Components for Kubeflow Pipelines you can take advantage of powerful SageMaker features such as data labeling, fully managed large-scale hyperparameter tuning and distributed training jobs, one-click secure and scalable model deployment, and cost-effective training through Amazon EC2 Spot instances without needing to configure and manage Kubernetes clusters specifically to run the machine learning jobs.
+As an alternative to an ML-optimized Kubernetes cluster, with Amazon SageMaker Components for Kubeflow Pipelines you can take advantage of powerful SageMaker features such as data labeling, fully managed large-scale hyperparameter tuning and distributed training jobs, one-click secure and scalable model deployment, and cost-effective training through Amazon EC2 Spot instances without needing to configure and manage Kubernetes clusters specifically to run the ML jobs.

 Q: How does Amazon SageMaker Components for Kubeflow Pipelines pricing work?